 I am interested in the molecular mechanisms that cause macrophages to switch off the production of inflammation-promoting factors, and instead promote tissue repair and regeneration.
 It is possible that faulty “off switches” contribute to the development of chronic inflammatory disease.
 Whether or not this is true, reinforcement of these switch mechanisms could be an effective way to treat inflammation and encourage healing.
 I am also increasingly interested in how macrophages communicate with other cells in inflamed joints, and how this communication sustains inflammation and leads to chronic disease.
 My main RACE collaborator is Mariola Kurowska-Stolarska, with whom I share supervision of a PhD student.
 Together we are investigating how macrophage functions are altered by the anti-inflammatory hormones known as glucocorticoids.

-Dr Andrew Filer
+Prof Andrew Filer

 I am a Reader in Translational Rheumatology and honorary consultant in rheumatology in Birmingham.